 This was the last Burzum album that I acquired.
-In a moment of stupidity, I nearly passed
+In a moment of stupidity, I nearly

-I did not hesitate to pick it up.
+Pollution), I did not hesitate to pick it up.

 Hvis Lyset Tar Oss was recorded in Grieghallen Studios in September 1992.
-It

-dark dungeon by this time.
+in a dark dungeon by this time.
 He dedicated his creation to Fenriz and Demonaz.
 The album cover is artwork from Theodor Kittelsen

 (1857- 1914) called "Fattigmannen" (The Pauper), and it suits the music, being beautiful yet sorrowful.